How NOT to Kill an Electric Motor on a Variable Frequency Drive

 Motion Control Tips recently published a tongue-in-cheek article called "How to kill your favorite variable frequency drive."
-(You read that right: how to kill.)
+(You read that right.)
 It has a lot of good suggestions of things not to do if you want your drive to live, written in a fun-to-read facetious style.
 Our favorite: letting quarters, washers, or other small conductive objects fall through the vents on top of the VFD, where they can short out the DC bus.

 One thing that was beyond the scope of that article was the motor at the far end of the drive-motor system.
 Which begs the question: Why keep a VFD alive if the motor it drives is broken?
 So let's talk here about a few of the things you can do to keep your motors in good shape so your still-living VFDs will have something to control.